bla260/ad2usb/README.md

 4. Select “Configure…” under the AD2USB Alarm Interface Plugin Menu.
 Select the checkbox `Enable OTP` to enable the OTP feature.
 A new text field `OTP Configuration Folder` will now be visible.
 This field should contain a valid folder (full directory path - ex: "/Users/myusername/Alarm Panel Info") to store the security configuration file and the QR Code image file.
 Upon closing the Configure Dialog box the OTP Config file and the QR Code image file will be automatically created.
 If the files cannot be created - there will be an error message in the Event log.
 Common reasons are an incorrect folder path or not having permission to the folder.
 If created, the configuration file is named `AD2USB_OTP.cfg`.
 This file contains the shared OTP key and your alarm code to use.
 The QR Code image file named `AD2USB_OTP.png`.

 5. Find and edit the file `AD2USB_OTP.cfg` from Step 4 using a text editor.
 This file contains both the alarm panel User Code for Bypassing, Disarming and Arming your panel and a new random shared key generated during initial configuration.
 Update the User Code to the alarm panel code you want to use.
 Codes are four (4) digits.
-Save the file as a plain text file.
+Save the file as a plain text file. **NOTE:** Using OTP ***requires*** the code to be stored in the `AD2USB_OTP.cfg` configuration file.
+The OTP function cannot access an alarm code stored in either an Indigo Variable or the `Configure` preferences described in the previous section [Saving the Alarm Code](#saving-the-alarm-code).

 6. Further restrict permissions on these files (Optional).
 You can run the Unix `chmod` command to better secure these new files.
 From the command prompt `cd` in to the folder you selected and run these commands: `chmod 600 AD2USB_OTP.cfg` and `chmod 600 AD2USB_OTP.png`.